swift-server/swift-aws-lambda-runtime/readme.md

  Since most Lambda functions are triggered by events originating in the AWS platform like `SNS`, `SQS` or `APIGateway`, the [Swift AWS Lambda Events](http://github.com/swift-server/swift-aws-lambda-events) package includes a `AWSLambdaEvents` module that provides implementations for most common AWS event types further simplifying writing Lambda functions.
 For example, handling an `SQS` message:

-First, add a dependency on the event packages:
+First, add a target dependency on the `AWSLambdaEvents`:

  ```swift
  // swift-tools-version:5.6